NomicFoundation/hardhat/examples/complete/README.md

 ## Test

-To run the hardhat tests using ignition:
+To run the Hardhat tests using Ignition:

 ```shell
 npm run test